Inside the brewing fight over the SEC’s ESG enforcement

 The more data that companies are forced to disclose, the better the chances that investors can anticipate problems in the making.
 During a speech earlier this year, John Coates, former acting director of the SEC’s division of corporate finance, compared today’s situation to that of the early years of asbestos disclosure.
 “For years, asbestos-related risks were invisible, and information about asbestos would likely have been called ‘nonfinancial,'” he said.
 “Over time, those risks went from invisible to visible to extremely clear, and clearly financial.”

-The fight for more ESG disclosure will intensify when the conversation moves to highly granular disclosures — particularly potentially explosive data about employees.
-Edwards says the simplest human capital disclosure requirements for companies to provide would be those “where there are things you can count,” such as discrimination complaints, internal investigations and outcomes of those investigations.
+The fight for more ESG disclosure will intensify when the conversation moves to highly granular disclosures—particularly potentially explosive data about employees.
+Edwards says the simplest human capital disclosure requirements for companies to provide would be those “where there are things you can count,” such as discrimination complaints, internal investigations, and outcomes of those investigations.

 “The context is changing and what’s material is changing,” said Stephen W. Hall, legal director and securities specialist at the advocacy group Better Markets.
 Investors “want to know what sort of corporate character they’re investing in.”
 Many companies in the U.S., though, have for years suppressed information about such complaints by demanding private arbitration, and they are not likely to begin revealing incriminatory data without a fight.